pecaxxl/ESP32-Bus-Pirate/lib/IRremote/README.md

 #### ReceiveDemo + AllProtocolsOnLCD
 [ReceiveDemo](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino) receives all protocols and **generates a beep with the Arduino tone() function** on each packet received.<br/>
 Long press of one IR button (receiving of multiple repeats for one command) is detected.<br/>
 [AllProtocolsOnLCD](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/AllProtocolsOnLCD/AllProtocolsOnLCD.ino) additionally **displays the short result on a 1602 LCD**.
 The LCD can be connected parallel or serial (I2C).<br/>
 By connecting debug pin to ground, you can force printing of the raw values for each frame.
 The pin number of the debug pin is printed during setup, because it depends on board and LCD connection type.<br/>
 This example also serves as an **example how to use IRremote and tone() together**.

 #### ReceiveDump
-Receives all protocols and dumps the received signal in different flavors including **Pronto format**.<br/>
+Receives all protocols and dumps the received signal in different flavors including Pronto format.
 Since the printing takes much time, repeat signals may be skipped or interpreted as UNKNOWN.

 #### SendDemo
 Sends all available protocols at least once.

-#### MultipleSendPins
-Demonstrates sending IR codes toggling between 2 **different send pins**.

 #### SendAndReceive
 Demonstrates **receiving while sending**.

 #### ReceiveAndSend
 Record and **play back last received IR signal** at button press.
-IR frames of known protocols are sent by the appropriate protocol encoder.
-`UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.
+IR frames of known protocols are sent by the approriate protocol encoder. `UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.

 #### ReceiveAndSendDistanceWidth
 Try to decode each IR frame with the *universal* **DistanceWidth decoder**, store the data and send it on button press with `sendPulseDistanceWidthFromArray()`.<br/>